boss-defender/Youtube-Playback_Manager/README.md

 # how to use it ?

-1) download the zip file
+1) download the zip file & unzip it .
 2) go to chrome://extensions/

 3) now turn on developer mode in right corner